julius-boettger/mips-like-assembler/README.md

 ### Usage
 - Write assembly in a file, e.g. `input.txt` (see [considerations](#considerations-when-coding-for-this-assembler) and [instructions](#supported-instructions) below)
+    - `input.txt` in this repo is an example program
 - Set `input_path` in `main.py` to the path to your file, e.g. `"/path/to/input.txt"`
 - Optionally set `output_path` in `main.py` to something other than `output.txt`
 - Run `python main.py`